cyberglot/typecheckler/haskell/README.md

 # typecheckler
-algebraic typechecking and elaboration of dependent types
+algebraic typechecking and elaboration of type systems